matdjohnson-at-umass-dot-edu/cs646-final-project/RESULTS.md

-Reults of the baseline cosine similairty computation:
+Results of the baseline cosine similairty computation:

 recall@10: 0.4824175824175824